 Nicole loves contributing to the RAFT Team by facilitating discussions between advocates and practicing resilience-building tools together during RAFT Workshops and Advocate Support Calls.
 A supportive community is fostered at each convening!
 At home in Columbia, Nicole enjoys playing rock’n’roll songs by women musicians on guitar and singing at the top of her lungs.

 Mariam is a trained social worker and public health professional with a Bachelor’s of Science in Psychology, a Masters of Public Health, and a Masters in Social Work (specializing in mental health).
 She provides administrative and technical support for staff and volunteers, and serves as RAFT’s outreach coordinator and executive administrator.

 With over five years experience in non-profit organizations and community health, Mariam is dedicated to decreasing health disparities and improving the well-being of communities.
 Her personal and professional goal is to support access to mental health, and reduce stigma around mental health and wellness—especially for women and communities of color.

 Originally from Nashville, Mariam enjoys traveling to different destinations and trying recipes from cuisines from all over the world.

-Esteniolla Harbor is a former high school teacher with 10+ years in the nonprofit sector fostering cultures of compassion, inclusion, and social justice in community organizations that serve youth.
-She is a seasoned facilitator and community activist with a lifelong commitment to supporting marginalized communities to be at the center and forefront of decisions that impact their lives.
+Esteniolla Harbor brings 10+ years of experience in education and youth advocacy as a former high school teacher, project manager, and development director.
+She is also a seasoned facilitator and community activist with a lifelong commitment to supporting marginalized communities to be at the center and forefront of decisions that impact their lives.